khxu/llm-workshop/src/jailbreaking.md

 ---
-title: "Level 2"
+title: "Jailbreaking"
 ---

-# Level 2
+# Jailbreaking

-Congrats on reaching level 2!
 Your API key should still be available here, as it was stored in your browser's Local Storage.
 If not, though, please copy/paste it again below.
 Remember, don't make a habit of copy/pasting your API keys into mysterious websites outside of this workshop.

 ```js
 const apiKeyInput = view(Inputs.password({